imran1509/DevSecOps-Project-Netflix-Deployment/README.md

     helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --namespace prometheus-node-exporter
     ```

-Add a Job to Scrape Metrics on nodeip:9001/metrics in prometheus.yml:
+Add a Job to Scrape Metrics on nodeip:9100/metrics in prometheus.yml:

-Update your Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics.
+Update your Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9100/metrics.
 You can do this by adding the following configuration to your prometheus.yml file:

 ```
-  - job_name: 'Netflix'
+  - job_name: 'k8s'
     metrics_path: '/metrics'
     static_configs:
       - targets: ['node1Ip:9100']